slatedocs/slate/source/includes/_endpoint-projects.md

  form of a standard multipart/form-data upload.
 The file's contents will be stored and made available under the project's url.

-Only the project's owner can change the project's icon.
+Only the project's editors can change the project's icon.

 Valid image extensions: 'png', 'gif', 'jpg', 'jpeg' - Others will 400